makkus/freckles/src/freckles/doc/getting_started.md

-The most basic *frecklet* is a text file containing a list of other frecklets and their configuration, in either 'yaml', 'json', or 'toml' format (for more details, head over to the [frecklet documentation](/doc/frecklets/) section).
+The most basic *frecklet* is a text file containing a list of other frecklets and their configuration, in either 'yaml', 'json', or 'toml' format (for more details, head over to the [frecklet documentation](/doc/frecklets/) section, and esp. the [Anatomy of a frecklet](/doc/frecklets/anatomy) page to learn the different ways a *frecklet* can look like).

-Let's use the 'yaml' format, and create a file called ``my-first.frecklet``, with the following content:
+Let's create a YAML file called ``my-first.frecklet``, with the following content:

 ```yaml
 - file-downloaded: